dnndev/xmp-docs/form-controls/add-link.md

+---
+id: form-add-link
+title: AddLink
+category: Buttons
+context: form
+summary: >-
+  The AddLink tag renders as a hyperlink at run-time.
+When clicked, the form executes the `<SubmitCommand>` associated with the `<AddForm>`.
+keywords:
+  - add
+  - link
+  - form
+---
 # `<AddLink>`

 The AddLink tag renders as a hyperlink at run-time.
 When clicked, the form executes the `<SubmitCommand>` associated with the `<AddForm>`.